Some notes about the provisioning and setup:

 https://docs.aws.amazon.com/signin/latest/userguide/introduction-to-iam-user-sign-in-tutorial.html

 After logging in, we need to go to EC2, choose Instances on the left-hand side, ensure that we have chosen the correct region in the drop-down list on top of the page, and select our instance.
 For restarting, we can then choose the Actions menu on top of the page, Manage Instance State --> Start / Stop / Reboot.
-We have set "Terminate protection" on, so that the Terminate option is greyed out - which should be used only to completely remove the instance.
+We have set "Terminate protection" on, so that the Terminate option is greyed out - which should be used only to completely remove the instance. - If we don't opt for a dedicated IP - called Elastic IP in AWS parlance - we can use the hostname like ec2-9-999-999-99.ap-south-1.compute.amazonaws.com where the nines seem to indicate the ip address.
+But I guess this name would change along with the dynamically assigned IP address if the machine were stopped and restarted after a while, so we need to assign an Elastic IP.
+One Elastic IP per instance are free if used on a running instance.

-Since this post has already become long, I will put the software installation part on a separate post
+Since this post has already become long, I will put the software installation part on a separate post.

 No comments: